Now in its third year, this award is for short story collections up to 30,000 words in length.

 As a writer and editor who has worked with books, short forms including magazines, as well as digitally-specific forms of writing, I’m particularly interested in reading entries that are conscious of their form as a ‘digital’ work; and writing that reflects upon, and pushes against, the established norms of what an Australian short fiction collection might be.

-Founded by long-established Australian author Carmel Bird, and supported by Spineless Wonders and the Copyright Agency, I’m very grateful to be able to contribute to this prize, which offers meaningful recognition and development for writers working with short literary forms.
+Named after the long-established Australian author Carmel Bird, hosted by Spineless Wonders and supported by the Copyright Agency, I’m very grateful to be able to contribute to this prize, which offers meaningful recognition and development for writers working with short literary forms.

 Spineless Wonders wishes to thank the Copyright Agency’s Cultural Fund for its support of this project.